rangle/ngCourse2/handout/advanced-components/access_child_components.md

 In the interest of separation of concern, we'd normally want to have child elements take care of their own behaviors and pass in an `@Input()`.
 However, it might be a useful construct in keeping things generic.

-When there are multiple embedded components in the template, we make use of @ViewChildren to collect an instance of its component class inside a QueryList container.
-QueryList is a TypeScript generic class that simply states it is a list container of class Alert.
-The embedded component in the template is identified by it's selector, in the code below that would be each '<my-alert>' selector.
+When there are multiple embedded components in the template, we can also use `@ViewChildren`.
+It collects a list of instances of the Alert component, stored in a QueryList object that behaves similar to an array.

 ```typescript
 import {Component, QueryList, ViewChildren} from '@angular/core';